Jerome: Eschatology

-Jerome warned that those substituting false interpretations for the actual meaning of Scripture belonged to the "synagogue of the Antichrist".
+Jerome warned that those substituting fake interpretations for the actual meaning of Scripture belonged to the "synagogue of the Antichrist".
 "He that is not of Christ is of Antichrist," he wrote to Pope Damasus I. He believed that "the mystery of iniquity" written about by Paul in 2 Thessalonians 2:7 was already in action when "every one chatters about his views."
 To Jerome, the power restraining this mystery of iniquity was the Roman Empire, but as it fell this restraining force was removed.
 He warned a noblewoman of Gaul:

 He that letteth is taken out of the way, and yet we do not realize that Antichrist is near.
 Yes, Antichrist is near whom the Lord Jesus Christ "shall consume with the spirit of his mouth".
 "Woe unto them," he cries, "that are with child, and to them that give suck in those days." ...
 Savage tribes in countless numbers have overrun all parts of Gaul.
 The whole country between the Alps and the Pyrenees, between the Rhine and the Ocean, has been laid waste by hordes of Quadi, Vandals, Sarmatians, Alans, Gepids, Herules, Saxons, Burgundians, Allemanni, and – alas! for the commonweal! – even Pannonians.

 His Commentary on Daniel was expressly written to offset the criticisms of Porphyry, who taught that Daniel related entirely to the time of Antiochus IV Epiphanes and was written by an unknown individual living in the second century BC.
 Against Porphyry, Jerome identified Rome as the fourth kingdom of chapters two and seven, but his view of chapters eight and eleven was more complex.
 Jerome held that chapter eight describes the activity of Antiochus Epiphanes, who is understood as a "type" of a future antichrist; 11:24 onwards applies primarily to a future antichrist but was partially fulfilled by Antiochus.
 Instead, he advocated that the "little horn" was the Antichrist: